This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Relational databases require you to define a schema to describe the structure of each table before you can write any

 data.
-To interact with a relational database, you use a language called Structured Query Language (SQL).
-SQL is
+To interact with a relational database, you use Structured Query Language (SQL).

-In theory, SQL is a language standardized by ANSI and ISO that is the same across all relational databases.
+In theory, SQL is a language standardized by the American National Standards Institute (ANSI) and ISO, and is the same across all relational databases.
 In

 practice, every relational database has its own dialect of SQL that is slightly different.
 In this blog post series,